Design & Logistics Lead - Frances Jemini

 The Temple Team is responsible for the design, construction, transportation, burning, clean up, and any other needs of the Alchemy Temple.
 The Temple is very important part of the event to many participants.
 Its importance, some would argue, is due to the variety of meaning and value they hold to each community members.
 Some treat as a place to grieve a loss, celebrate a life, seek solace and peace, or use it as a place of contemplation.
 The Temple is usually burned on Sunday at sunrise in a solemn bonfire ceremony.

 Our Temples have very few constraints on their artistic and structural concept.
 They have historically been wooden, sometimes interactive, and sometimes climbable.
-The designers make a lot of effort to make it a space that facilitates the needs of the community.
+The designers make a lot of effort to make it a space that serves the desires of the community.

 - Creating the design concept for the Temple (does not have to include the technical design)